What is a Lost Foam Casting?

 Seneca Foundry believes lost foam is advantageous for complex castings that would normally require cores.

 Has no parting lines

 The lost foam is easy to manipulate, carve, and glue which allows for consolidating many foam pieces into one complex component that is cast as a single part, aiding in Seneca Foundry's cast iron manufacturer abilities.

 The polystyrene foam pattern can also be cut with a CNC machine which makes this process an excellent option for rapid prototype castings.
 There is no expensive tooling to be purchased upfront and it is a relatively quick process from designing the 3D model to cut foam to iron casting in hand.

 Here is an example of a foam pattern and the finished iron casting.

 Lost Foam Castings with Seneca Foundry

-In 2010, a long standing customer approached Seneca Foundry to help solve a casting problem.
+In 2010, a long-standing customer approached Seneca Foundry to help solve a lost foam casting problem.
 Seneca Foundry responded to the customer need by developing our lost foam process.
-Our engineers took on the project by researching, experimenting, and developing the manufacturing system to efficiently produce high quality castings.
-From the beginning, the working relationship with the customer was the driving success in this start up.
+Our Seneca Foundry engineers took on the project by researching, experimenting, and developing the lost foam casting manufacturing system to efficiently produce high-quality gray and ductile iron castings with our total quality management system.
+From the beginning, the working relationship with the customer was the driving success in this startup.

-To meet the increasing customer demands of lost foam castings, Seneca Foundry responded by investing in additional capital equipment in 2017 that would allow us to more than double our lost foam thru put as well as improve operator ergonomics, increase the quality of the ceramic bead medium, and improve efficiencies within the process.
+To meet the increasing customer demands of lost foam castings, Seneca Foundry responded by investing in additional capital equipment in 2017 that would allow us to more than double our lost foam thru put as well as improve operator ergonomics, increase the total quality control of the ceramic bead medium, and improve efficiencies within the lost foam process.